 Case.
 The case study is posted on eClass under Class 22.
 It is grounded in a Canadian (federal, provincial, municipal, Indigenous) or foreign (country, international) jurisdiction.
 The task is to review and research the case, with a view to presenting rational arguments, empirical evidence, and practical advice.
 The Instructor will orient students to the Case Study, Essay Format, and Conceptual Framework in workshop in Class 22.
-There will be advance briefing in workshop in Class 17 and further briefing and interrogation of the assignment in Classes 23-24.
+There will be advance briefing in workshop in Class 17 as a heads-up, followed by further briefing and interrogation of the assignment in Classes 23-24.
 Individual work may be facilitated via student-managed discussion forums to examine common governance requirements relative to the case question, jurisdictional context, and institutional form and function.